Ditchcarbon

 American Red Cross's reported carbon emissions

-In 2023, the American Red Cross reported total carbon emissions of approximately 98,824,000 kg CO2e, comprising 48,766,000 kg CO2e from Scope 1 and 50,058,000 kg CO2e from Scope 2 emissions.
-The Scope 1 emissions included mobile combustion (about 27,193,000 kg CO2e), fugitive emissions (approximately 5,170,000 kg CO2e), and stationary combustion (around 15,966,000 kg CO2e).
-Comparatively, in 2022, the organisation's total emissions were about 107,348,000 kg CO2e, with Scope 1 emissions at 49,358,000 kg CO2e and Scope 2 emissions at 57,990,000 kg CO2e.
-Notably, the American Red Cross has not disclosed any Scope 3 emissions data for 2023, but in 2022, these were reported at approximately 860,000,000 kg CO2e.
-Despite the lack of specific reduction targets or initiatives outlined in their recent reports, the American Red Cross continues to engage in climate commitments aimed at reducing their overall carbon footprint.
-The organisation's emissions data reflects a commitment to transparency and accountability in their environmental impact, although specific reduction strategies or targets have not been detailed.
+In 2023, the American Red Cross reported total carbon emissions of approximately 98,824,000 kg CO2e, comprising 48,766,000 kg CO2e from Scope 1 and 55,645,000 kg CO2e from Scope 2 emissions.
+The Scope 1 emissions included mobile combustion (27,193,000 kg CO2e), fugitive emissions (5,170,000 kg CO2e), and stationary combustion (15,966,000 kg CO2e).
+The Scope 2 emissions were primarily from purchased electricity (49,803,000 kg CO2e).
+Comparatively, in 2022, the organisation's total emissions were about 107,348,000 kg CO2e, with Scope 1 emissions at 49,358,000 kg CO2e and Scope 2 emissions at 57,410,000 kg CO2e.
+This indicates a slight reduction in total emissions from 2022 to 2023.
+Despite these figures, the American Red Cross has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+The organisation has not disclosed any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and other activities.
+Overall, the American Red Cross is actively monitoring its carbon footprint but currently lacks formal commitments to reduce emissions in the future.

 Unlock detailed emissions data